aboutlo/gulp-starter-kit/README.md

-# BBF (Browserify + Backbone + Flux Pattern)
+# JS Factory
 ============

-This projext is based on <https//github.com/greypants/gulp-starter> but has been heavily adapted to my needs
+This project is based on <https//github.com/greypants/gulp-starter> but has been heavily adapted to my needs

 Includes the following tools, tasks, and workflows: